-Requirements for admission include a 3.0 GPA in prior degree or recent graduate coursework; a completed bachelor’s degree; an Illinois teaching license; letter of interest; resume; and three letters of recommendations (for master’s degree admission only)
+Requirements for admission include a 3.0 GPA in prior degree or recent graduate coursework; a completed bachelor’s degree; an Illinois teaching license; letter of interest; resume; and three letters of recommendation (for master’s degree admission only).
+Interested applicants who meet these qualifications will also be invited to interview.

 LBSI Endorsement Program – 15 credit hours